Oxford Stadium: 2000–2012

 The GRA made immediate changes with a new multimillion-pound extension completed during 2000.
 The old supporters club had been demolished making way for an extension to the grandstand restaurant and addition of three large executive suites.
 In addition there was a new racing surface and Swaffham hare system costing a further £130,000.
 The circumference of the track remained at 395 metres, with race distances of 250, 450, 595, 645 and 845 metres.

 A classic race called the Cesarewitch switched to Oxford from Catford in 2001 and the major competitions were screened live on SKY television.
 Angie Kibble won six trainers titles and traditional boxing day meetings continued to draw in a capacity attendance from the local population.
 The stadium continued to be frequented by the famous which included Ant & Dec, Zara Phillips and Vinnie Jones.

 Closure 2012–2020

 The closure of the stadium was sealed when GRA's parent company Wembley plc was broken apart and GRA were subject to a takeover by Risk Capital Partners with development partner Galliard Homes in 2005 for £52.4m.
 Plans for 150 houses and 75 flats were mooted but the council publicly stated they were in favour of keeping the site for leisure use.
-The racing continued for seven years until the GRA closed the stadium; the last greyhound meeting was held on 29 December 2012 in front of a capacity crowd, with the last winner being Moorstown Mystiq, trained by Richard Baker.
+The racing continued for seven years until the GRA closed the stadium; the last greyhound meeting was held on 29 December 2012, with the last winner being Moorstown Mystiq.